The English Language Fellowship program didn’t just change Mark Dorr’s place in the world: it changed how he saw it.

-His work in this rural section of the country inspired him to write a book for the indigenous people living there.
-Quick and Easy English Teaching For Guatemalan Teachers was published internationally in 2006 and has since been distributed widely worldwide.
+His work in this rural section of the country inspired him to write a book for the indigenous people living there titled Quick and Easy English Teaching For Guatemalan Teachers that was published internationally and distributed widely worldwide.
 “I always like to try to find ways to have the impact continue, rather than be one of those dog and pony shows who shows up for two weeks or a year and then leave, and nothing happens,” Dorr said.

 Dorr used what he learned in his fellowship to improve his work after returning to the United States.
 He’s able to draw on experiences that he had as a Fellow to provide perspective for those who have not had the opportunity to work abroad.
 “Right now,” Dorr said, “I’m helping a private school that’s going through growing pains that I’ve seen happen in developing countries.”

 “The English Language Programs had an exceptionally large impact on me.
 I might be doing the same work that I’m doing right now, but I would not be doing it the same way.
 I had such varied, deep, and rich experiences.
 Teaching itself is an honorable and very important profession, but these kind of positions give you the opportunity to see the big picture.
 To work with everyone from embassy staff and national leaders to rural and indigenous people, you experience how education happens out in the world.
 From a classroom to a field to a government office, you see the variations.”